Hamar: Middle Ages

-At some point, presumably after 1030 but clearly before 1152, the centre was moved from Åker to the peninsula near Rosenlundvika, what we today know as Domkirkeodden in what is now the town of Hamar.
-There are some indications Harald Hardråde initiated this move because he had property at the new site.
+At some point, presumably after 1030 but clearly before 1152, the centre was moved from Åker to the peninsula near Rosenlundvika (today Domkirkeodden) in what is now the town of Hamar.
+There are some indications that Harald Hardråde initiated this move because he had property at the new site.

 Much of the information about medieval Hamar is derived from the Hamar Chronicle, dated to about 1550.
 The town is said to have reached its apex in the early 14th century, dominated by the Hamar Cathedral, the bishop's manor, and a fortress, plus the surrounding urbanization.
 The town was known for its fragrant apple orchards, but there were also merchants, craftsmen, and fishermen in the town.

 After the Christianization of Norway in 1030, Hamar began to gain influence as a centre for trade and religion.
 In 1152, the episcopal representative Nikolaus Breakspear founded Hamar Kaupangen as one of five dioceses in medieval Norway.
 This diocese included all of Hedemarkens Amt and Christians Amt, which were both separated from the Diocese of Oslo in 1152.
 The first bishop of Hamar was Arnold, Bishop of Gardar, Greenland (1124–1152).
 He began to build the (now ruined) Cathedral of Christ Church, which was completed about the time of Bishop Paul (1232–1252).
 Bishop Thorfinn (1278–1282) was exiled and died at Ter Doest abbey in Flanders, and was later canonised.
 Bishop Jörund (1285–1286) was transferred to Trondheim.
 A provincial council was held in 1380.
 Hamar remained an important religious and political centre in Norway, organized around the cathedral and the bishop's manor until the Reformation that took place in 1536–1537.
-At this time, Hamar lost its status as the seat of the Diocese after the last Catholic bishop, Mogens Lauritssøn (1513–1537), was taken prisoner in his castle at Hamar by Truid Ulfstand, a Danish noble, and then sent to Antvorskov in Denmark, where he was mildly treated until his death in 1542.
-At Hamar's peak, there was a Cathedral chapter with ten canons, a school, a Dominican Priory of St. Olaf, and a monastery of the Canons Regular of St. Anthony of Vienne.
+At this time, Hamar lost its status as the seat of the Diocese after the last Catholic bishop, Mogens Lauritssøn (1513–1537), was taken prisoner in his castle at Hamar by Truid Ulfstand, a Danish noble, and then sent to Antvorskov in Denmark, where he was mildly treated until he died in 1542.
+At Hamar's peak, there was a Cathedral chapter with ten canons, a school, a Dominican Priory of St. Olaf, and a monastery of the Canons Regular of St. Anthony of Vienna.

 Hamar, like most of Norway, was severely diminished by the Black Plague in 1349, and by all accounts continued this decline until the Reformation, after which it disappeared.

 The Reformation in Norway took less than ten years to complete, from 1526 to 1536.
 During this time, the fortress in Hamar was made into the residence of the sheriff and renamed Hamarhus fortress.
-The cathedral was still used as a regular church, but it fell into disrepair culminating with the Swedish army's siege and attempted demolition in 1567, during the Northern Seven Years' War.
+The cathedral was still used as a regular church, but it fell into disrepair, culminating with the Swedish army's siege and attempted demolition in 1567, during the Northern Seven Years' War.
 The old bishop's manor was also devastated during this siege.